DIFC Hiring Guide

 Express 2,410 + 2,500 (PSA Deposit) 1 working day

-Note: The service time does not include any unforeseen delays from the Federal Authority for Identity and Citizenship – Dubai.
+Note: Service time may vary due to unforeseen delays from the Federal Authority for Identity and Citizenship – Dubai.

-The next step in the process is to apply for the company owner's Residency Visa & Emirates ID.
+After securing your Establishment Card, the next step is applying for the company owner’s Residency Visa and Emirates ID.
+This process is straightforward.

 Steps to hire in the DIFC